stfc-sciml/ffsas/README.md

 <sup>3</sup> Diamond Light Source, STFC, UK

 ## Funding and Support
-This work was supported by the Science and Technology Facilities Council ISIS Neutron and Muon Source (ISIS) through the ISIS-ML funding, and by Wave I of the UKRI Strategic Priorities Fund under the EPSRC grant (EP/T001569/1), particularly the AI for Science theme in that grant and the Alan Turing Institute.
+This work was supported by the ISIS Neutron and Muon Source (ISIS) of the Science and Technology Facilities Council through the ISIS-ML funding, and by Wave I of the UKRI Strategic Priorities Fund under the EPSRC grant (EP/T001569/1), particularly the AI for Science theme in that grant and the Alan Turing Institute.
 We gratefully acknowledge their support.